So, you’re currently working as an Instacart Shopper but aren’t getting any batches.

 If you live in a city with a ton of Instacart Shoppers and aren’t getting any batches, you have a few options:

-- Try shopping during peak Instacart times (more on this below)
+- Try shopping during peak Instacart times (Friday and the weekend are the best days for Instacart)

 - Try shopping at non-peak hours just to test out if less competition with other shoppers help you out